Chiragjogi04/Game_Mania/README.md

 3️⃣ Install the Requirements
 pip install -r requirements.txt

-4️⃣ Initialize the Database
-If this is your first time running the project, the database will be created automatically:

-python app.py

-✅ This will automatically create game_mania.db and the necessary tables.

-5️⃣ Run the Application
+4️⃣ Run the Application
-python app.py
+python app.py / python3 app.py

 6️⃣ Open the App in Your Browser
 Go to http://127.0.0.1:5000/